olajio/Elasticsearch_Cluster_Operational_Review/OCC_cluster_review.md

 | Every other `cdm_*` and `.ds-cdm_*` | 1 | 0 GB | 0 | empty |
 | `.kibana_*`, `.security*`, `.tasks`, `.transform-*` | 1 | 0 GB | 0 | system-tiny |

-**No resharding is warranted on the data side**, because there's no data to reshard.
+**No resharding is warranted on the data side**, because there is no data to reshard.
 Every CDM index is at `pri=1, rep=1`, which is the right default for 0 GB content.
-Note that this cluster's smaller hot nodes (14.7 GB heap) would also imply a slightly tighter target shard size when data does arrive — the 40 GB/shard recommendation still holds, but the lower heap means less headroom for shard count, so primary count discipline matters more here than on the bigger deployments.
+Note that the smaller hot nodes (14.7 GB heap) imply a slightly tighter target shard size when data does arrive — the 40 GB/shard recommendation still holds, but the lower heap means less headroom for shard count, so primary count discipline matters more here.

 ## 2. Is the cluster oversharded?

-**Yes, more so than the other empty deployments — because the hot nodes are smaller.**
+**Mildly, given the smaller hot nodes.**

 - 233 total shards across 3 hot nodes = **~78 shards per hot node**.
-Against a ceiling of ~294 shards/node (20 shards per GB of 14.7 GB heap), you're at ~26.4% of the safe limit.
+Against a ceiling of ~294 shards/node (20 shards per GB of 14.7 GB heap), the cluster is at ~26.4% of the safe limit.
 - 114 primaries holding effectively 0 GB of real data.

-That 26% utilization is the highest of the four deployments reviewed in this batch (DOS at 7%, NASA at 10%, OCC TLC at 194% — see that deployment's review for a separate alarming case).
 The reasons:

-1. **Fewer hot nodes (3 vs 6 elsewhere)** means the same enrich-replicated-everywhere shard pattern hits harder per node.
+1. **Fewer hot nodes (3)** means the same enrich-replicated-everywhere shard pattern hits harder per node.
 2. **Enrich indices** — 4 enrich policies (`cdm_config_t0`, `cdm_software_directive`, `cdm_csm_stig`, `cdm_software_dictionary_eol`, `cdm_vuln_cve`) × 3 hot nodes = ~15 enrich shards.
-Smaller absolute number, but a larger fraction of the cluster's total.
 3. **Empty CDM and Kibana alerting indices** that are pre-provisioned but never written to.

-The cluster is still well within safe limits, but with smaller heap headroom you have less margin to grow before shard count discipline becomes a real concern.
-If data starts flowing in and ingestion creates additional rolled-over backing indices each day, the trajectory is steeper here than on the larger-heap clusters.
+The cluster is still well within safe limits, but with smaller heap headroom there is less margin to grow before shard count discipline becomes a real concern.
+If data starts flowing in and ingestion creates additional rolled-over backing indices each day, the trajectory is steeper here than on larger-heap clusters.

 ## 3. Empty indices & their sources